All Episodes

 You can tell yourself you can't do something.

-Anybody can tell you or make you think you're washed up at 30, and if you go along with it, well, then you're gonna think you're washed up.
+And if you go along with it, well, then you're going to think you're washed up.

-A lot of people can tell you how to fail, because everybody knows how to do it.
+A lot of people can tell you how to fail because everybody knows how to do it.

-A lot of people can tell you how to be depressed and angry, because everybody knows how to do it.
+A lot of people can tell you how to be depressed and angry because everybody knows how to do it.

 In fact, you don't need anybody to tell you that.